Berkeley-MDes/tdf-fa24-beibei07/README.md

 # Week 7

 ## Reflections
-This week, my team and I concentrated on developing and formalizing our project idea for the **Particle Photon 2-Based Calendar Orb**.
+This week, my team and I concentrated on developing and formalizing our project idea for the **Particle Photon 2-Based Calendar ball -- Rememberall**.
 Our objective is to design a context-aware interactive orb that visually represents Google Calendar events through dynamic lighting and sensor-based interactions.
 By integrating the Particle Photon 2 microcontroller with various sensors, LEDs, and cloud services, we aim to create a physical device that can sync with a user’s Google Calendar, displaying events through color changes and sensor responses.
 This would offer an intuitive, hands-free way to keep track of upcoming events and reminders.

 ### Key Aspects of the Project Proposal
 1. **Hardware Components and Integration**:
    - We plan to use the Particle Photon 2 board for its cloud connectivity and processing capabilities, paired with an RGB LED to display colors corresponding to event status.
-   - A gyroscope/accelerometer sensor will detect user interactions like shaking the orb.
-For instance, if an event is approaching, shaking the orb might trigger it to glow orange.
+   - A gyroscope/accelerometer sensor will detect user interactions like shaking the rememberall.
+For instance, if an event is approaching, shaking the rememberall might trigger it to glow orange.
 If no events are near, it could turn green, providing immediate visual feedback.
    - Additional components, such as buttons, a photoelectric sensor, and vibration motors, may be added to enhance interactivity and feedback.

 2. **System Architecture and Process Design**: